SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.networkLevelNetMetLabels``
 """"""""""""""""""""""""""""""""""""""""""""

- * list of labels corresponding to the network level metrics to plot
+ * List of labels corresponding to the network level metrics to plot
  * eg. 'aN' denotes network size and so the label given is 'network size'
  * argument type: cell array of strings / characters with the same length as `Params.networkLevelNetMetToPlot`